Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

-Average auto insurance rates for a Subaru Outback are $1,354 annually including full coverage.
-Comprehensive insurance costs an estimated $320, collision insurance costs $478, and liability is $398.
-A liability-only policy costs around $460 a year, and high-risk insurance costs $2,898 or more.
-Teen drivers receive the highest rates at up to $4,982 a year.
+U.S. average insurance rates for a Subaru Outback are $1,354 a year with full coverage.
+Comprehensive insurance costs approximately $320, collision costs $478, and liability is $398.
+Buying just liability costs around $460 a year, with insurance for high-risk drivers costing $2,898 or more.
+16-year-old drivers pay the highest rates at $4,982 a year or more.

 Average premium for full coverage: $1,354

-Estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all 50 U.S. states and for different Outback trim levels.
+Includes $500 policy deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all U.S. states and for all Outback models.

-Choosing to live in a large city can have significant affects on the price of auto insurance.
-More rural locations tend to have fewer comprehensive and collision claims than larger metro areas.
-The price range example below illustrates the effect of geographic area on insurance prices.
+Choosing to live in a large city can have significant affects on the price of insurance.
+Rural locations have lower incidents of collision claims than congested cities.

 Use the form below to get customized rates for your location.